natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-23-seed-and-feed-store-lincoln-nebraska.md

 description: An intriguing snapshot from 1942 captures the economic landscape of Nebraska, reflecting on the significant price disparity between oranges and grapefruit, and the association of grass with Sudan.
 emoji: 🍊
 tags:
-  - 🍊 fruits
+  - 🌍 History
-  - 🌾 agriculture
+  - 🌾 Agriculture
+  - 📝 Writing
 haiku: |
   Oranges in spring,
   Prices tell a tale of time,